The Lesser Antilles Volcanic Arc: Unlocking the Mysteries

 Conclusion

-The Lesser Antilles Volcanic Arc, with its active volcanoes, subduction dynamics, and ongoing geological processes, stands as a captivating region that continues to shape the Caribbean landscape.
+The Lesser Antilles Volcanic Arc, with its active volcanoes, subduction dynamics, and ongoing geological processes, is a captivating region that continues to shape the Caribbean landscape.
 From the individual characteristics of each volcanic island to the overarching impact of subduction, the arc invites exploration into the intricate geological tapestry of the Caribbean Sea.

 Diagram of the geological process of subduction